Godzilla vs. Kong: Plot

 Five years after the three headed dragon-like extraterrestrial, King Ghidorah, awakened giant monsters, known as "Titans", and was defeated by Godzilla, (Note: As depicted in Godzilla: King of the Monsters (2019)) Kong is monitored by Monarch within a giant dome on Skull Island, which has been struck by a perpetual storm.
 Jia, the last Iwi native and young adopted daughter of Kong expert Ilene Andrews, visits Kong.
-Jia is deaf and communicates via sign language.
+Jia is deaf and communicates using American Sign Language.
 Andrews grows concerned that the storm will eventually consume the island, but she dismisses ideas to move Kong to a new home, fearing that Godzilla would come for him once he leaves the island.

 Apex Cybernetics employee and Titan conspiracy podcast host Bernie Hayes extracts data suggesting sinister activities at Apex's Pensacola facility.
 Godzilla suddenly attacks the facility and Bernie stumbles on a massive device emitting a beacon during the rampage.
 Madison Russell, a listener to Bernie's podcast, enlists her friend Josh Valentine to investigate Godzilla's attacks.

 Apex CEO Walter Simmons recruits former Monarch scientist and Hollow Earth theorist Nathan Lind to guide a search for a power source into the Hollow Earth, the Titans' home world.
 Lind is hesitant as his brother died in a previous expedition to the Hollow Earth due to a strong reverse-gravitational effect.
 He agrees after Walter reveals that Apex has developed HEAVs (Hollow Earth Anti-gravitational Vehicles), specialized craft able to withstand the gravity field.

 Lind convinces Andrews to let Kong guide them via an entrance in Antarctica.
 Lind, Andrews, and an Apex team led by Walter's daughter Maia board a barge escorted by the US Navy, carrying a sedated and restrained Kong.
 Godzilla attacks the convoy and defeats Kong, then retreats after the ships trick him into thinking they are destroyed.
 Kong is airlifted to the Hollow Earth entrance, and the team follows him into the tunnel in the HEAVs.